cf-platform-eng/mesos-boshrelease/README.md

+# mesos-boshrelease is no longer actively maintained by VMware.

 # Bosh release for Apache Mesos

 One of the fastest ways to get [Apache Mesos](http://mesos.apache.org/) running on any infrastructure is to deploy this BOSH release.